CorrineC/full-stack-study/html/NOTES.md

 The `method` attribute determines what transformation will be used on the info (HTTP verbs like POST are not case-sensitive; POST is capitalized out of convention).

 The `<input/>` element has a `type` attribute which determines how the element shows up and interacts on a web page.

+Setting `type` to:

+- "text" : creates field for text input
+- "password" : creates field that censors text input
+- "number" : creates field for number input
+- "range" : creates slider to select from range of numbers
+- "checkbox" : creates checkbox
+- "radio" : creates radio button
+- "list" : pairs inputs a datalists of the same id
+- "submit" : creates submit button

 Additionally, if we want to submit the form, we need to include the `name` attribute as well.
 The `value` prefills the input field.

 The `<label>` element specifies which input id to target.

 // Do these attributes have a conventional order? //

+The `<select>` element uses `<option>` to render dropdown lists.

+The `<datalist>` element uses `<option>` and works with `<input/>` to search choices.

+A `<textarea>` is a customizable text field.

+`<textarea rows="3" cols="40">Sample text here.</textarea>`

+When a form is submitted the fields that accept input are sent as name=value pairs.